karfekr/obsidian-persian-calendar/README.md

 </div>

+The brackets tell the path resolver to treat the content as a literal/static name, so [Daily] always resolves to Daily.

+Daily → interpreted as D + aily

+[Daily] → interpreted literally as Daily

 ## <a name="quick_reference"></a> Quick Reference to Calendar Notes

 Use `@` to insert a link to a calendar note, or `@/` to insert the resolved date as plain text